How to Make Investment Recommendations in Private Equity Interviews and Case Studies in 4 Simple Steps

-It’s like starting a hedge fund: if you don’t already have preferred strategies and example investments to point to, you have no business starting a fund.
+It’s similar to the “how to start a hedge fund” question: if you don’t already have preferred strategies and example investments to point to, you have no business starting a fund.

 I’m pointing this out because I’ve seen a lot of rationale like the following: